camillo/sayNumber/README.md

 optional arguments:
   -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliard if not set
-  -ch, --chuquet        use old latin prefixes like duodeviginti instead of oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
+  -b, --bothScales      say both scale types; first long scale, then short scale -ch, --chuquet        use old latin prefixes like duodeviginti instead of oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
-  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -f, --force           ignore size warnings
+  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -F, --force           ignore size warnings
   -V, --verbose         output debug information; very useful to understand how words get build -VV, --Verbose        output all debug information; only useful if you hack on the code